BBBase-EHeresy/PPPub/docs/rules_manual/siege_engines.md

 #### DEPLOYING A SIEGE ENGINE

 In Matched Play and Open Play games, a **Siege Engine** does not follow the usual rules for deployment.
-Instead, it is always deployed within 6" of the controlling player's table edge — regardless of the Scenario.
+Instead, it is always deployed within 6" of the controlling player's table edge â€” regardless of the Scenario.

 In Scenarios where models move onto the board via the Maelstrom of Battle special rule, both players roll a dice to determine their board edges for the purpose of deploying their **Siege Engine** models.
 The player who scored the highest may choose any board edge to count as their board edge (the opposing player automatically has the opposite board edge) and immediately deploy their **Siege Engine** models.
 The opposing player then deploys their **Siege Engine** models.
 In this situation, a **Siege Engine** does not count as having moved in the first turn.